 Assets acquired Valuation technique Property, plant and equipment Market comparison technique and cost technique: The valuation model considers market prices for similar items when they are available, and depreciated replacement cost when appropriate.
 Depreciated replacement cost reflects adjustments for physical deterioration as well as functional and economic obsolescence.
 Intangible assets Relief-from-royalty method and multi-period excess earnings method: The relief-from-royalty method considers the discounted estimated royalty payments that are expected to be avoided as a result of the patents being owned.
 The multi-period excess earnings method considers the present value of net cash flows expected to be generated by the customer relationships, by excluding any cash flows related to contributory assets.
-Inventories Market comparison technique: The fair value is determined based on the estimated selling price in the ordinary course of business less the estimated costs of completion and sale, and a reasonable profit margin based on the effort required to complete and sell the inventories.

-The trade receivables comprise gross contractual amounts due of €900 thousand, of which €52 thousand was expected to be uncollectable at the date of acquisition.

-Fair values measured on a provisional basis

-The following amounts have been measured on a provisional basis.

-- The fair value of Papyrus's intangible assets (patented technology and customer relationships) has been measured provisionally, pending completion of an independent valuation. - Papyrus is the defendant in legal proceedings brought by a customer that alleges that Papyrus supplied defective goods.
-Management's assessment, based on its interpretation of the underlying sales contract and independent legal advice, is that the basis for the customer's claim has little merit and it is not probable that an outflow will be required to settle the claim.
-Management's assessment of the fair value of this contingent liability, taking into account the range of possible outcomes of the judicial process, is €20 thousand (see Note 40). - Papyrus's operations are subject to specific environmental regulations.
-The Group has conducted a preliminary assessment of site restoration provisions arising from these regulations and has recognised a provisional amount.
-The Group will continue to review these matters during the measurement period.

-If new information obtained within one year of the date of acquisition about facts and circumstances that existed at the date of acquisition identifies adjustments to the above amounts, or any additional provisions that existed at the date of acquisition, then the accounting for the acquisition will be revised.
+Inventories Market comparison technique: The fair value is determined based on the estimated selling price in the ordinary course of business less the estimated costs of completion and sale, and a reasonable profit margin based on the effort required to complete and sell the inventories. eivables comprise gross contractual amounts due of €900 thousand, of which was expected to be uncollectable at the date of acquisition.
+Fair values m neasured on a provisional basis The following amounts have been measured on a provisional basis. e of Papyrus's intangible assets (patented technology and customer relationships) easured provisionally, pending completion of an independent valuation. supplied de underlying s claim has lit Manageme he defendant in legal proceedings brought by a customer that alleges that Papyrus fective goods.
+Management's assessment, based on its interpretation of the sales contract and independent legal advice, is that the basis for the customer's tle merit and it is not probable that an outflow will be required to settle the claim. nt's assessment of the fair value of this contingent liability, taking into account the ssible outcomes of the judicial process, is €20 thousand (see Note 40). conducted a regulations perations are subject to specific environmental regulations.
+The Group has a preliminary assessment of site restoration provisions arising from these and has recognised a provisional amount.
+The Group will continue to review these ing the measurement period. circumstances ation obtained within one year of the date of acquisition about facts and s that existed at the date of acquisition identifies adjustments to the above amounts, nal provisions that existed at the date of acquisition, then the accounting for the II be revised.
+Property, plant and equipment Intangible assets Inventories The trade recerce €52 thousand Fair values means of the following The following The fair value has been means of the supplied de underlying so claim has litt Managemeans of post of the supplied de underlying so conducted a regulations matters dur If new information of any addition